filsan95/Project-LYNX_Tutorial/README.md

 	```
      If you do not have homebrew installed on your device, follow the steps in the link provided: https://brew.sh.

-2. On your terminal, check where your Lynx file is located
+2. On your terminal, check where your Lynx file is located.
 	```
 	which lynx
 	```
-     Output:(This is what your output should look like)
+     Output: (Note: This is what your output should look like)
 	  ```
 	 /usr/local/bin/lynx
 	  ```